Comments and Complaints

 We would be grateful for comments regarding the services we provide.
 Please speak to our Practice Manager.

 If you have any complaint to make about the practice or practice staff, please put your complaint in writing to our Practice Manager who will also provide further information on our complaints procedure.
+Please be aware that we will not respond to complaints sent via the messaging service on this website.
+Please also be aware that we will not respond to complaints by email.

 We agree with the main principles of the Patients Charter and aim to reduce waiting times in the surgery.
 To help us to make the best use of our time: